vivekgaur/In-Flight-Ad-Simulation/README.md

 ### In-Flight-Ad-Simulation
-## Simulation the In Flight Entertainment System and Ad Delivery
+## Simulation : In Flight Entertainment System and Ad Delivery

 ## Dependency and Requirements:
 - Qt 4.8.1